darmuh/FovUpdate/README.md

-# FovUpdate
+# FovUpdate (And More)

-### This is a simple mod that allows you to customize the game's field of view from the default value of 70.
-Also provides support for UltraWide or UltraLong screens (if enabled)
+### This is a simple mod that allows you to update the game's FOV to your desired setting.
+Also provides support for upscaling/downscaling the game as well as support for UltraWide or UltraLong screens (if enabled)

 This is a client sided mod and only the person who is adjusting their fov will need it.